sridhar-45/Tic-Tac-Toe/README.md

 This is a simple web-based Tic Tac Toe game built using **Django**, where two players can play the classic game in a web browser.

-A simple and interactive Tic Tac Toe game built with [Your Tech Stack, e.g., HTML/CSS/JavaScript or React].
+A simple and interactive Tic Tac Toe game built with [Your Tech Stack, e.g., HTML/CSS/JavaScript ].
 🟢 **Live Demo:** [Click here to play](https://sridhar-tic-tac-toe-web-application.onrender.com/)

 ---